hanselcarter/next-blog-sanity/README.md

 ## Getting Started to run app with Dockerization do an exact copy and paste on your terminal on the root

+Make sure you have docket installed

-copy this command and paste it in your terminal DO NOT FORGET "."" at last:
+copy this command and paste it in your terminal DO NOT FORGET "." at last

 ```bash
 docker build -t nextjs-blog .